What is Sell to Close?

 When an investor sells to close an options contract, he/she is selling the contract to another market participant.
 Depending on the contract’s value at the time of execution, a sell to close trade order can generate a profit or loss for the investor.

 Question: Tim currently holds a long European-style call options contract on Apple stock valued at $1,000.
 The contract expires in one month.
 Tim would like to realize a profit on the contract, but due to the call options contract being European-style, it can only be exercised on the expiration date.
 What suggestion would you give to Tim such that he can realize a profit on the options contract?

 Answer: Tim could sell to close the long call options contract on the market.
-In doing so, he is selling the contract to another party and is able to realize a profit immediately.
+In doing so, he is selling the contract to another party and is able to realize a profit (somewhat discounted) immediately.

 Sell to Close or Exercise an Options Contract?

 Given an in-the-money options contract, a common question is whether to exercise the options contract or sell to close.

 In reality, the majority of options traders choose to sell an in-the-money options contract rather than exercise it.
 The primary reasons being:

 - To avoid extra commissions involved with buying the underlying asset and subsequently selling it in the open market.